To submit an article online, and to check the status of your submission, you need to have an account with Anuradhapura Medical Journal

-Manuscripts must be prepared in accordance with “Uniform requirements for Manuscripts submitted to Biomedical Journal” developed by International Committee of Medical Journal Editors.
-Use Arabic numbers in parenthesis for in text citation and numbered list of references at the end of manuscript.
+Manuscripts must be prepared in accordance with “Uniform requirements for Manuscripts submitted to Biomedical Journal '' developed by the International Committee of Medical Journal Editors.
+Use Arabic numbers in parentheses for in-text citation and numbered list of references at the end of the manuscript.
 Please refer to ICMJE guidelines at http://www.icmje.org

 Peer Review Process

 All articles submitted to Anuradhapura Medical Journal are initially assessed by an Editor, who decides whether or not the article is suitable for peer review.
 Submissions considered suitable for peer review are assigned to one or more independent experts, who assess the article for clarity, validity, and sound methodology.